searica/MoreVanillaBuildPrefabs/README.md

 ## Known Issues
 **Custom Armor Stand Clipping**: Armor placed on the Male Armor Stand and Female Armor Stand prefabs has clipping issues causing parts of the armor to not be displayed.
 I have not been able to fix this as of yet.
 Feel free to reach out if you know things about meshing and you have ideas for a solution.

 **Piece Icons**: Variable lighting between icons for custom pieces where some appear much darker than others.
-A fix has been implemented, but icons are cached by Jötunn so to fix the issue you need to do the following:
+A fix has been implemented, but icons are cached by Jotunn so to fix the issue you need to do the following:
 - Go to this directory: %userprofile%\appdata\LocalLow\IronGate\Valheim\Jotunn\CachedIcons
 - Delete all the pngs in that directory.
 - Restart the game and the mod should hopefully regenerate the icons correctly.

+**Sail Cloth Behaviour**: The sail on the ship enabled by this mod doesn't behave very well when wind hits it.
+Working on a fix but haven't had much luck yet.

 ## Planned Improvements
 - Resolve known issues.
 - Patch and enable more prefabs by default.
-    - Add default build costs for treasure chests and add snap points.
-- Automatically add missing sfx and vfx for placement and deconstruction of prefabs based on the required crafting station.
+- Adding vanilla functionality to pieces added by the mod, like being able to sit in chairs.
+- Adding comfort values to pieces added by the mod with a config setting to enable/disable them.
 - Learn how localization works and add localization options to the mod.

 ## Potential Improvements
-- Adding vanilla functionality to pieces added by the mod, like being able to sit in chairs.
-- Adding comfort values to pieces added by the mod with a config setting to enable/disable them.
-- Adding a **CreativeMode** setting that would enable prefabs environmental related prefabs (like mist) that users may want to be able to place but are not suitable for general play and building.
-- Adding patches that are **unsafe** when used on a server without the mod installed and a corresponding setting to enable/disable those patches.
+- Adding patches that are **unsafe** and a corresponding setting to enable/disable those patches.
 Examples of **unsafe** patches are changing inventory sizes for some prefabs or other patches that could make you lose items if you loaded the world without the mod.
-If I do this then I may change the mod to prevent players with the mod joining servers that do not have the mod installed.
 - Learn how to save/read data to/from the world file so I can alter just the pieces that are player built and have it persist after a restart.
 - Add Wear-N-Tear or Destructible components all to player built pieces upon placement.
+- Automatically add missing vfx for placement and deconstruction of prefabs based on the required crafting station.

 ## Compatibility
 These are non-exhaustive lists.

+### Incompatible Mods
+**PotteryBarn (by ComfyMods)** Currently both mods apply a transpiler patch to `Player.SetUpPlacementGhost()` and using MoreVanillaBuildPrefabs while PotteryBarn is installed will cause MoreVanillaBuildPrefabs to fail to load correctly.
+I am looking into a possible fix for this but it is not high priory as I think it is unlikely someone would use both mods at the same time given their functions directly overlap (I could be wrong though).

+**MoreVanillaBuilds (by Galathil)** The original mod that this one is a remake of.
+I haven't actually checked what happens if you use both at once but they do modify the same pieces so I wouldn't recommend it.

 ### Partial Incompatibly
 **PlanBuild (by MathiasDecrock)** The two mods do work together but not all of the icons for custom pieces added by MoreVanillaBuildPieces show on correctly in the build table for PlanBuild's Plan Hammer.
 PlanBuild also does not respond to in-game changes made to pieces added by MoreVanillaBuildPrefabs.
 A fix is currently being worked on in collaboration with the authors of PlanBuild though.
 Also, The current version of PlanBuild on Thunderstore is not fully updated for the newest game version but a fix has been made and will be included in the next update.

-### Incompatible Mods
-**PotteryBarn (by ComfyMods)** Currently both mods apply a transpiler patch to `Player.SetUpPlacementGhost()` and using MoreVanillaBuildPrefabs while PotteryBarn is installed will cause MoreVanillaBuildPrefabs to fail to load correctly.
-I am looking into a possible fix for this but it is not high priory as I think it is unlikely someone would use both mods at the same time given their functions directly overlap (I could be wrong though).

-**MoreVanillaBuilds (by Galathil)** The original mod that this one is a remake of.
-I haven't actually checked what happens if you use both at once but they do modify the same pieces so I wouldn't recommend it.

 ### Compatible Mods

 **PlantEverything (by Advize)**: These two mods are fully compatible.
 If PlantEverything is installed then MoreVanillaBuildPrefabs will not touch any of the prefabs that PlantEverything adds to the cultivator so all of the plants added by PlantEverything will function as normal.
+I also highly recommend using PlantEverything as it targeted at providing a balanced and configurable experience for enabling more plant pieces and compliments MoreVanillaBuildPrefabs.

+**WackysDatabase (by Wackymole)**: These two mods are fully compatiable.
+You can use WackyDB to alter pieces added by this mod.
+Depending on what you alter the dynamic configuration changes of this mod may override the change changes made by WackyDB when the mod updates in reponse to the config changes.
+To resolve this you can A.) avoid changing the config for this mod while in-game, B.) log out and rejoin to allow WackyDB to reapply it's changes, C.) use the wackydb_reload console command to reapply changes without exiting the game (probably the easiest and best option).

 <details>